 Furthermore, foreign nationals and UK expats who own another property anywhere else in the world and decide to purchase an additional property in England or Northern Ireland will be liable for a 3% stamp duty surcharge.
 This section will examine the non-UK resident surcharge and the effect on SDLT rates of owning property abroad.

-Non-UK resident surcharge
+Non-UK resident stamp duty surcharge

 Non-UK residents are subject to a 2% surcharge on residential property purchases in addition to the standard SDLT rates.
 This surcharge applies to all properties and land with a purchase price exceeding £40,000 and is applicable to all non-UK residents, even if only one of the buyers is a non-UK resident.